SAP/odfuzz/README.md

                         A statistics directory
   -r RESTR, --restr RESTR
+                        A user defined restrictions
+  -t TIMEOUT, --timeout TIMEOUT
-                        A user defined restrictions -a, --async           Allow ODfuzz to send HTTP requests asynchronously
+                        A general timeout in seconds for a fuzzing -a, --async           Allow ODfuzz to send HTTP requests asynchronously
 ```